What's Coming to Netflix in July 2021

 - Congo (1995) – A team retraces the tracks of an expedition in the African Congo which ended in disaster.
 Headlined by Ozark’s Laura Linney.

-- Dennis the Menace (1993) – Nick Castle directs this kids adaptation of the classic Beano comic.
+- Dennis the Menace (1993) – Nick Castle directs this kids movie from the early 90s.

+- Dreamy Eyes (2019) – Vietnamese romance about a young man who is in love with his girlfriend from his childhood.

 - Dynasty Warriors (2021) N – Live-action CG heavy fantasy based on the popular IP following a battle for supremacy.